diqidoq/nerd/README.md

 ### NERD roadmap and features

  + Not an enforced system, rather a system builder
+ + MVC / DRY / OOP
+ + unique data values and function singularity and consistency and pluggable modularity
+ + uncoupled small and single reusable unique data, bundles or functions
+ + workflow API, a relation technique but for existing functionality to create complex functionality bundles
  + Don't couple functions by coding a system!
 Only code the builder for building flexible systems without code!
+ + smart function isolation to prevent other functions hindrance
  + readable self explanatory code!
- + uncoupled reusable unique functionality
  + code comments in documentation style to build docs from comments
  + data management first
  + unique reusable data value consistency